TheFootballSocialClub/FSCBatch/README.md

 Features:

-* Evented system using the symfony2 event dispatcher Included listeners:
+* Evented system using the symfony2 event dispatcher, to easily be able to add behaviors
+* Add a PagerfantaAdapter for doctrine ORM, that traverse the table using range queries on the id instead of LIMIT/OFFSET.
+  LIMIT/OFFSET degrades query time as the OFFSET grows, wheareas range queries time stay consistent.

+Included listeners:
 * ProgressEventListener: Displays progress, elapsed time and estimated remaining time at the end of each batch.
 * DoctrineEventListener: at the end of each batch:
   * flush() the object manager, to save everything at the same time (may improve performance in some cases)
   * clear() the object manager, to avoid memory leaks
-* Add a PagerfantaAdapter for doctrine ORM, that traverse the table using range queries on the id instead of LIMIT/OFFSET.
-  LIMIT/OFFSET degrades query time as the OFFSET grows, wheareas range queries time stay consistent.

 **Be aware that this library is a WIP, and requires more tests.**